 - Patients with this sign will always have ophthalmic symptoms and 10-20% will have clubbing.
 A small to moderate diffuse firm goitre is also present in many Grave’s patients.

 - Other autoimmune conditions may be present in the family.
 Hyperplasia of lymphoid tissue (such as splenomegaly) is sometimes found accompanying Grave’s disease.

-Elderly patients typically present with atrial fibrillation and sinus tachycardia with or without other heart signs.
+Elderly patients typically present with atrial fibrillation and tachycardia with or without other heart signs.
 Other general signs are often not present.
 Thyroid function tests are mandatory in any patient with atrial fibrillation.

 May frequently present with excessive growth rate and height, along with behavioural problems such as hyperactivity.
 They are likely to show eight gain rather than weight loss.